orka.memory_logger module

 # Set backend via environment variable

-os.environ["ORKA_MEMORY_BACKEND"] = "kafka"
+os.environ["ORKA_MEMORY_BACKEND"] = "redisstack"

-# Logger will use Kafka automatically
+# Logger will use RedisStack automatically

 memory = create_memory_logger()